Quacken8/MagneticDisconnectSimulator/README.md

 # MagneticDisconnectSimulator
 Python simulator of disconnection of solar magnetic field from its roots inpsired by Schüssler and Rempel (2018).
-It is a University Thesis project that involves the use of Python and third-party software packages such as MESA and PyMESA.
-The project is aimed at simulating the magneto-hydrodynamics of the sun and generating a graphical representation of the simulation.
+It is a University Thesis project.

 ## Prerequisites